babynus/projeqtor/branches/V8.3/projeqtor/docs/user/Glossary.rst

    FTE

       Full Time Equivalent
-      The full-time equivalent (FTE) or full-time equivalent (FTE) is a unit of measurement: a workload; or more often, a capacity for work or production.
+      The full-time equivalent (FTE) is a unit of measurement: a workload or more often, a capacity for work or production.

    Gantt chart